wasp-lang/wasp/web/docs/language/features.md

     return { username }
   }
   ```
-  - `generateAvailableUsername` takes an array of Strings, and an optional separator, and generates a string ending with a random number that is not yet in the database.
-For example, the above could produce something like "Jim.Smith.3984" for some Google user Jim Smith.
+  - `generateAvailableUsername` takes an array of Strings and an optional separator, and generates a string ending with a random number that is not yet in the database.
+For example, the above could produce something like "Jim.Smith.3984" for a Google user Jim Smith.

 #### UI helpers